Author: Heath Wood

 Read More

-What shooting rest is the best?
-As a mature eastern gobbler made its way down the steep hill and out into the lush green grass, I stood in my treestand, trying to remain hidden as I tucked in behind the white oak tree.
+Why You Need a Shooting Rest: As a mature eastern gobbler made its way down the steep hill and out into the lush green grass, I stood in my tree stand, trying to remain hidden as I tucked in behind the white oak tree.
 My mind quickly began racing with ideas of how to get my crossbow in position and make the shot without the gobbler catching sight of my movements.
-The day had already proved to be one in which things had not played in my favor.
-Earlier that morning, well before sunrise, I quietly made my way along…
+My crossbow is not particularly heavy, but the prospect of having to hold it in shooting position and be perfectly steady without any movement was already taxing my strength.…

 Read More